provenance-io/provwasm/docs/tutorial/02-intro.md

 CosmWasm provides the ability to create web assembly smart contracts - computations that take place on a public blockchain - for the Cosmos SDK using the Rust programming language.
-Smart contracts are the backend code for decentralized applications (dApps) - commonly paired with font end code written in Javascript.
+Smart contracts are the backend code for decentralized applications (dApps) - commonly paired with frontend code written in Javascript.

 The `provwasm` library extends CosmWasm to allow developers to utilize custom functionality provided